ChanderG/c-compiler/growth.md

 -introducing doubles and char constants

 Working on functions.First step : changing declarator style.
 Moved creation of entry in symbol table to declrator rule.Added pointer creation.

+###After Added pointer declaration
+The entire declaration block is kind of weak.
+Adding arrays will require more changes.
+The thrust should be to add the entry to the symbol table in the IDENTIFIER / array level and then modify/update() the existing entry with the changes.

+The base direct-declarator rule, creates the entry into the symbol table.
+All declarator rules that follow modify the existing entry.

+The name of the variable gets passed around in the many non-terminals related to declaration.